What is Credit?

 A student who has undertaken previous formal or non-formal education may apply to have their achievement recognised and credited towards a University of Waikato qualification, reducing the number of papers required to complete that qualification.

 - specified by level, but not by subject (unspecified credit).
 Unspecified credit counts only towards the elective component of the degree.
-If the elective component has been filled then this credit will be excess to the requirements of the programme and will not be counted.

 The decision to award credit in individual cases will be made by the Dean or Director of the College, Faculty, or School of Studies concerned.